Ford Mustang (first generation): Production numbers

-In 1964, Mustang sales started with 22,000 orders taken on the first day at the World's Fair and around the country.
+In 1964, Mustang sales started with 22,000 orders taken on the first day at the World's Fair and around the United States.
 In the first two years of production, three Ford Motor Company plants in Milpitas, California; Dearborn, Michigan; and Metuchen, New Jersey produced almost 1.3 million Mustangs.

 From 1965, the Mustang was also made at the La Villa plant in Mexico.
 Initially, only the hardtop with a 289 V8 engine was made there.
 The 351 was added in 1970 and the Mach 1 fastback was added in 1973..